Wired and wireless network service should not be affected.

 Alerts & Notifications

-Wired and wireless network service will be affected during the standard downtime period.
+Wired and wireless network service should not be affected during this separate maintenance work.

 Wired and wireless network service and telephone service will be affected for up to six hours in some buildings.

 New email scam targeting student organizations on campus that claims the sender needs assistance in making a check payment or wire transfer to a vendor.

 Tableau will be unavailable for two hours during the standard downtime period this weekend.